 - Locate answer and move on with their life.

-This is why so many articles have their main ideas in large, bold text, with their supporting thoughts below it.
+This is why so many articles have their main ideas as a header in large, bold text, with their supporting thoughts below it.

-It’s the same reason why Table of Contents exist.
+It’s the same reason why a Table of Contents exists.

 It makes it easier to locate the answer you came here for.